digideskio/support-tools/timeseries/quickstart.md

 Since iostat does not capture timezone information, you will need to specify it on the command line, as illustrated above for EST.

-### Collecting serverStatus timeseries data and system information (iostat) for mongod 3.0
+### Collecting and visualizing timeseries data for mongod 3.0
 <a name="mongod3.0">

 The preceding description assumes the built-in diagnostic data